tobiasknudsen/overtime/README.md

 export PATH=$PATH:`pwd`
 ```

 5. Run the initial installation.
-This step will create a postgres database named `overtime` (you may specify another name with the `-c` flag, in which case this has to be provided in all commands) with one table called `overtime`.
+This step will create a sqlite database named `overtime` (you may specify another name with the `-c` flag, in which case this has to be provided in all commands) with one table called `overtime`.
 This is where all logged hours will be stored.

 ```bash
 overtime install